SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 Rewrite the above to avoid bare expressions.
    Tracking bug is <rdar://problem/35301593>

-If there are multiple parameters that can use trailing closure syntax, an unlabeled trailing closure is used for the leftmost parameter that matches.
+To include the trailing closures in the arguments, the compiler examines the function's parameters from left to right, according to the following rules.
-The labeled trailing closures that follow are also matched to function parameters from left to right.
+The first parameter that isn't skipped is considered a match, the trailing closure is passed as the corresponding argument, and scanning continues with the next closure.
-When matching a trailing closure that has a label, a parameter whose argument label doesn't match the closure's label is skipped.
+For a trailing closure that has a label, a parameter whose argument label is different than the closure's label is skipped.
-When matching the first trailing closure or a parameter that doesn't have an argument label, a parameter is skipped unless it is one of the following:
+For the first trailing closure or a parameter that doesn't have an argument label, a parameter is skipped unless it is one of the following: